yanqiw/online-development-runtime-practices/README.md

 ##Debug
 TODO, need to find the way to add break point into runtime

-##Design thinking
-###Thinking
-- Dose the code push to remote?
-- Dose the code effective?
-- How's going of the runtime
-- Do I need to run database migration or lint script in runtime or local?

-###Feeling
-- know what is happening on runtime
-- the synchronized still not convenient
-- I can manage the runtime dirctly

-###Ideas
-TODO

 #Deploy
 For now, I used docker build code, and deploy the image to production server.
 However, there are many good DevOps tool to manage deployment.